Questions tagged [phonetics]

 About similarity of sounds in Swedish and Danish

-In all sources I found there are symbols /ð/ for Danish 'd'.
-It is something between the English /ð/ and /l/ with a tongue moved a bit back, touching the teeth a bit.
-So, actually, I am curious to ...
+In all sources I have found the symbol /ð/ is used for Danish 'd', indicating something between the English /ð/ and /l/ with the tongue moved a bit back, touching the teeth a bit.
+So, actually, I am ...

 Denis D. Bavrin's user avatar